Table of Contents

 Employers typically look for certain attributes in a candidate’s resume content when applying for a new job.
 One of the most highly considered qualifications is work experience.
 According to NACE’s Job Outlook 2017 survey, nearly 91% of employers prefer applicants with work experience.
 This remains a fact in 2022 and the coming years.

 Work experience allows you to build the skills and expertise necessary to navigate the challenges of a new role and fulfill critical job functions.
 This means your past work is a key factor for recruiters to know whether you can do the job right or not.
 In this article, we will share some tips on how you can effectively list your work experience on a resume to maximize your chances of achieving a positive outcome.

 What to include in your resume experience?

-The experience section is considered to be the heart of your resume.
+The experience section is considered to be the heart of resume content writing.
 It makes up the most critical part of your qualifications, demonstrating your growth over the course of your career.
 This section typically includes the following.

 1) Professional Experience